BitcoinDesign/Guide/contribute.md

 - Review code and content on the [Github repository](https://github.com/BitcoinDesign/Guide)
 - Read the original [project intro](https://docs.google.com/document/d/1YiYeRIybGmxmErCOI4Jc8Qajz3JGM1JYVfUtpzyCzSk/edit?usp=sharing) document
 - Watch the [How To Contribute to the Bitcoin Design Guide](https://www.youtube.com/playlist?list=PLPZzDjXV0FTZwILz4uyqiJNjUX-kHWP0k) video series

+## Bitcoin Design Foundation

+This initiative was created to ensure long-term sustainability of the efforts of the Bitcoin Design Community.
+The foundation engages in fundraising and accepts donations, which are then used to financially support individuals and projects for their open-source bitcoin design contributions.
+For more information visit the [foundation website](http://opencollective.com/bitcoin-design-foundation).